Adding a chat room to your WordPress website is a great way to increase engagement and build a community around your brand.

 If you run a membership website or an online forum, then you may want to create an instant messaging chat room for your users.

-You could use a third-party service like Slack, WhatsApp, Facebook groups, or Discord.
-The problem with these methods is that all communication happens outside your website, so you don’t have control over the chat experience.
+Some website owners choose to use a third-party service like Slack, WhatsApp, Facebook groups, or Discord.
+However, these methods drive people away from your site, so they’re bad news for your pageviews and bounce rate.
+Plus, you don’t have full control over the chat experience.

 Note: Chat rooms tend to work best for small communities of users.
 If want to offer live customer support, then check out our list of the best live chat support software.